UtkarshNawalgaria/ProjectFlow/README.md

 ## App Features
 What can users do in this application

-1. User can create new projects
+1. User can create multiple tasks and organize them into projects for easy user.
-2. User can create many tasks in a project
+2. Users can view their tasks in a project using **Kanban View**
-3. Organize their tasks into different lists
+3. Every user is part of an organization, of which they are the owners.
-4. View their task lists in a **List view** or **Kanban View**
+4. Users can collaborate with other users by inviting them to their Organization and working on projects together.
-5. User authentication and authorization
+5. Implemented user authentication, reset password, email verification of account, external user invitation flow.

 ## Dashboard Layout
 ![Layout](images/dashboard-layout.png)